zhiyi-zhang-duke/PrepTheSpire-Webapp/README.md

 11-6-2022
 Took me a while to figure this out but I had to add this as a submodule.
 That made everything work.

+11-9-2022
+I was able to configure CORS and apollographql correctly.
+Now I just need to use the data correctly within RunPrep.js.
+It'll need to map the results to the data object for the SelectList dropdown.

 # To do list

-- Integrate apollographql
-- Render a dropdown for all cards
+- Render a dropdown for all cards (currently static data, needs to be from the golang server)
+- Need a screen for after all 3 (possibly 4) cards are all setup.

 # Resources